RoySegall/gizra.com/src/_posts/2018-04-02-stress-test.md

     simulation: GizraCom
     keepalive: true
 ```
 This is needed for BlazeMeter to be able to recognize the Gatling test, it's fully specific to this service, if you execute it locally, you simply don't need it.

-After all these, you can launch the simulation:
+After all these, you can upload the simulation files (as Taurus tests), do a little configuration:

-And have the results likewise:
+{% include thumbnail.html image_path="assets/images/posts/stress-testing/blazemeter.png" caption="File upload and configuration" %}

+And you have even fancier reports than last time, enjoy!

+{% include thumbnail.html image_path="assets/images/posts/stress-testing/blazemeter-report.png" caption="The report of BlazeMeter" %}

 ### Simulation recorder

 There is a lazy way to be able to [record simulation](https://gatling.io/docs/2.3/http/recorder/) using a GUI, if you just start to experiment with Gatling, try it out, but for any non-trivial tests, you need to touch the Scala code.
 For such tests where you're interested in downloading a lots of static resources and it would be quite boring to code it manually, give it a shot, it works steadily.

+{% include thumbnail.html image_path="assets/images/posts/stress-testing/recorder.png" caption="GUI recorder of Gatling.io - good companion in writing the actual Scala classes" %}
+{% include thumbnail.html image_path="assets/images/posts/stress-testing/engine-health.png" caption="BlazeMeter monitors the executor machines for you" %}

 ## Takeaway

+You can access this tiny showcase at [GitHub](https://github.com/AronNovak/gizra.com-stress-test), fork it, make it a fully-featured boilerplate, make a PR, all highly appreciated!

 Stress testing has a friendly learning curve if you already have the mindset for browser-based testing, let's start it today and you can make commitments to your client that your site will scale.